Nemophila pulchella

-Nemophila pulchella, known by the common name Eastwood's baby blue-eyes, is a species of flowering plant in the borage family.
+Nemophila pulchella is a species of flowering plant known by the common name Eastwood's baby blue-eyes.
 It is endemic to California, where it is found from the San Francisco Bay Area to the southern Sierra Nevada to the Transverse Ranges.
 It grows in many types of mountain, foothill, and valley habitats.
+The genus Nemophila is placed in the family Hydrophyllaceae.

 Description

 Nemophila pulchella is an annual herb with a fleshy and delicate stem.
 The leaves are up to 5 centimeters long and generally divided into five wide, rounded lobes.
 Flowers are solitary, each on a pedicel up to 3 centimeters in length.
 The flower has a calyx of hairy, pointed sepals.
 The bowl-shaped flower corolla is white or blue, the largest just over a centimeter wide.